Shao-Group/irtool/README.md

 # Introduction
-This is a tool to identify and filtering out transcripts with intron-retentions from an assembly.
+This is a tool that identifies/separates transcripts with intron-retentions from an assembly.

 # Installation
 Download the source code of the latest release